 An AIP is not a guarantee of a mortgage — but it gives you a clear budget and shows sellers you are a serious, credible buyer.

-With your AIP in hand, you can begin viewing properties within your budget.
-When you find one you want to buy, you make an offer through the estate agent.
+Once you have your AIP, you can view properties within your budget and make offers through the estate agent.
 Offers in England and Wales are not legally binding until contracts are exchanged, so either party can withdraw up to that point.

 When negotiating, bear in mind that sellers often accept offers slightly below the asking price.
 Your AIP can strengthen your position by demonstrating you are a credible buyer with finance already assessed.

-Once your offer is accepted, you submit a full mortgage application.
-The lender will carry out a comprehensive assessment, including a hard credit check and a detailed review of your finances.
+You will need proof of identity, income, address, and your deposit source.
+Once your offer is accepted, you submit a full mortgage application and the lender carries out a comprehensive assessment, including a hard credit check.
 You will typically need to provide:

 - Proof of identity (passport, driving licence)